Tommythebold/Foxhole-MultiBoxing-Guide/README.md

 <img src="https://github.com/user-attachments/assets/49090364-230b-4ec2-9ba7-d8be2ff9b6c3" width="500">
 </details>

+> [!IMPORTANT]
+> The following steps might seem intimidating, but it's actually pretty simple!
+Doing this one-time setup will save you so much time overall.

 ## Batch Files
 1. Download the repository by clicking here.
 Click on the file you downloaded.
 You will see a folder named `Foxhole Multiboxing` - drag this folder onto the top level of your C: Drive.
 The batch files paths are setup assuming you put the folder here!